 Teaching Adverbs to Students

-Adverbs are words that describe or modify verbs and sometimes adjectives and other adverbs.
-They often answer the questions HOW, WHERE, or WHEN.
+Before throwing adverb worksheets at your students or kiddos, you’ll want to give them an overview of what an adverb is.
+In short, adverbs are words that describe or modify verbs and sometimes adjectives and other adverbs.
+They often answer the questions of how, where and when.

 "Badly" is an adverb that modifies the verb "play" and tells us how Luke plays the piano.

-- The class is very difficult.
-Many students don’t pass it.
+The class is unbelievably difficult.
+Many students don't pass it.

-“Very” is an adverb that modifies the adjective “difficult” and tells us how difficult the class is.
+"Unbelievably" is an adverb that modifies the adjective "difficult" and tells us how difficult the class is.
+It’s actually unbelievable.

 Now let's get some practice using adverbs!

 Elementary students are just getting a grasp on using adverbs.
 Therefore, their worksheets need to be a bit easier.
 It can also be fun to make them into a game.

 Learning how to use when, where and how is a good skill for your elementary school students.
 In this adverb worksheet, they will fill in the blanks with “when,” “where” or “how.”